-The section is recast to provide 2 objectives, in descending priority order, for the development of food regulatory measures; the protection of public health and safety and the prevention of misleading or deceptive conduct.
-The new section then goes on to list, in no order of priority, the matters that must be taken into consideration when developing or varying food regulatory measures.
+The section is recast to provide three objectives, in descending priority order, for the development and variation of food regulatory measures: the protection of public health and safety, the provision of adequate information relating to food to enable consumers to make informed choices, and the prevention of misleading or deceptive conduct.
+The new section then goes on to list, in no order of priority, the matters to which the Authority must have regard when developing or varying food regulatory measures.